-Encephalitis is a swelling (inflammation) in the brain, usually caused by a virus.
-The swelling changes the normal blood flow to the brain.
+Encephalitis is a swelling (inflammation) in the brain.
+It is usually caused by a virus.
+The normal blood flow to the brain changes.
 This can cause confusion, a high fever, and a severe headache.
 Your child also may be sleepy and sensitive to light and may have nausea and a stiff neck and back.
 In the most serious cases, a child may have seizures or tremors.

 Your doctor may prescribe medicine to help your child's body get rid of the virus.
-Your child may have some symptoms for several weeks or longer while his or her body slowly heals.
+Your child may have some symptoms for several weeks or longer while their body slowly heals.
 Your doctor may recommend physiotherapy to help your child get stronger and active again.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: